rocus/Ushare/README.md

 I used ushare mainly for the serving of radio stations to my Philips SLA5520 upnp clients.
 These devices (end-of-live long ago) work good with any UPnP music (mp3) streamer but use a Philips backend database (on a Philips fileserver) for radiostations (very akward to save radiostations).
 Now two instances of my ushare like imp-lementation (on my raspberry pi 4 NAS) serve music and radio.
 My radio tree on my Nas is thus quickly and easily available.
 My sla5520 has a 4 line screen: internet radio , favorites and two lines for your own UPnP servers in my case Music and Radio. (the two instances of my ushare server.

 I use two special modules normally not standard installed: aiohttp (for asynchrone network IO) and mutagen (for id3 tags).
 It is wise to install these two modules in a virtual environment with pip.
 The whole program consists off one python file.

 With parameters on the command line you can adapt the ushare program:

 python3 ushare.py -p 49153 -o 10.0.0.120 -n Music -r /media/music -d WARNING

-Everytime you start the program you get a new random uuid but you can also give an uuid on the command line.

-python3 ushare.py -h shows a short help.
+Everytime you start the program you get a new random uuid but you can also give an uuid on the command line. python3 ushare.py -h shows a short help.

 In the beginning of the development of this program there seemed something wrong with the description.xml file.
 The services available (3) were not correctly called and as remedy I made a routine catch_all to catch all calls to the server and direct them to the appropriate software routines.
 Later this problem solved itself (the reason is unknown) but I kept this catch_all function but it is hardly ever called.
-Once because some client called a flavico.ico although that is not my implemented icon.
+Once because some client called a flavico.ico although that is not the name of my icon as mentioned in the description.xml file.

 I implemented a CDS_EVENT routine complete with subscription, timeout and unsubscribe facilities.
-This cds_event is not used: most clients don't use it.
+This cds_event does not do anything: most clients don't use it.

 The Philips sla5520 has a bug that removes servers after some time from it's screen.
 Strangely that does not happen on all sla5520's that I use but it happens quite often and mostly after an hour or so.
 I found a solution for this bug in the form of a SSDP timeout constant.
 Normally you would set that for example to 1800 seconds but I set that to 64000 seconds (Completely legal according to UPnP rules).
-So the servers (in my case my ushare music and radio servers/lines) disappear after one day.
+So the servers (in my case my ushare music and radio servers/lines) disappear after almost one day.
 A reboot is then necessary.
 It is quite common that UPnP clients find servers only immediately after boot (and not later).

 I gave myserver an icon in software.
 You can change the software for your icon.
 You can do that in python:

 import base64
-with open("icon.png", "rb") as f:
+with open("your_icon.png", "rb") as f:
     print(base64.b64encode(f.read()).decode())

 The text you get can be pasted in the program near the ICON HANDLER.
-Your description.xml must match the icon_handler call mechanism.